utsuboco/r3f-perf/README.md

 The tool work with any server side rendering framework.
 You can try with Next and @react-three/fiber using this starter : https://github.com/pmndrs/react-three-next

-## Todo

-- Potential change of the GPU analyzer with settimout that is not clamped anymore in Chrome 90 (14 april) https://www.chromestatus.com/feature/4889002157015040

 ### Maintainers :